mbarajas-comptia/RenewaWatt/README.md

-# Vite + React + Tailwind CSS Boilerplate - README
+# React + Tailwind CSS + Fastify - README

 ## Introduction

-Welcome to the Vite, React, and Tailwind CSS Boilerplate Project!
-This project is designed as a starter kit for building fast and efficient web applications using Vite, React, and Tailwind CSS.
-It is tailored for learners at CompTIA, especially those new to full-stack web development.
-Our aim is to provide a clear, accessible, and practical foundation for building modern web applications.
+Welcome to our Boilerplate Project!
+This project is designed as a starter kit for building fast and efficient web applications using JavaScript as both a frontend and backend.

 ## Project Structure